 3. Turn down the thermostat

 Experts from the American Academy of Sleep Medicine say you should think of your sleep environment like a cave: it should be cool, quiet, and dark.
 The same idea applies to naptime in between prelims and finals.
-Having a roommate on travel meets can add an element of surprise to this equation.
-Bring earplugs and decide on a bedtime you both will follow to avoid disrupting each other’s sleep.
-Set a back up alarm in the morning so you wake up in time for warm up, especially if the time zone makes it difficult to wake up in the first couple days of a meet.
-After all your training is in the bag, pay attention to these simple tips to maximize your rest for peak performances!
+Having a roommate on travel meets can add an element of surprise to the equation.
+Athletes should bring earplugs and decide on a bedtime that both athletes will follow to avoid disrupting each other’s sleep.
+Having a back up alarm in the morning is important, so that the athlete wakes up in time for their warm up, especially if the time zone makes it difficult to wake up in the first couple days of a meet.